tom-seddon/6502-tests/README.md

 This test suite may become more comprehensive over time.

-I've written it to be (hopefully) portable without too much work, but so far that's only a theory.
-Currently it is aimed at 8-bit Acorn systems only.

-# running the tests
+# running the tests on a BBC Micro

 1. Look in `releases` folder
 2. Use ssd file with newest date (Note if downloading from the GitHub